syncfusion-content/blazor-docs/blazor/dropdown-list/sorting.md

 documentation: ug
 ---

-# Sorting
+# Sorting in Dropdown List

 The Sorting enables you to sort data in the `Ascending` or `Descending` order.
-To enable sorting in the DropDownList, set the [SortOrder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_SortOrder) property to required value.
+To enable sorting in the DropDownList, set the [`SortOrder`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_SortOrder) property to required value.

 The available type of sort orders are.